 The cute animals of Southern Brazil

-I love the sea, but hate beaches.
-Sailing, scuba diving, snorkeling – all this is great.
+I love the sea but hate beaches.
+Sailing, scuba diving, snorkelling – all this is great.
 Frying on the beach, covered with sunscreen and sand until you start looking like an undercooked lobster – that’s not my cup of tea.

 There is one thing which makes the beaches of Brazil a bit more bearable.
-Yes, you guessed right, they are full with incredibly beautiful women.
+Yes, you guessed right, they are full of incredibly beautiful women.
 Sorry guys, no pictures.
 Go and see yourselves.